 Pulping Process

-Furthermore, hemp fibers can be pulped using mechanical, chemical and/or enzymatic methods.
-Moreover, mechanical pulping involves grinding the fibers into a pulp using water and machinery (while chemical pulping uses chemicals to break down the fibers).
+Hemp fibers can be pulped using mechanical, chemical and/or enzymatic methods.
+Mechanical pulping involves grinding the fibers into a pulp using water and machinery (while chemical pulping uses chemicals to break down the fibers).
 Furthermore, enzymatic pulping (an emerging technology) employs enzymes to break down the fibers, resulting in a more environmentally friendly process.

 Paper Formation